-Perhaps the most frequently asked question is “Should my employees have a Company Car or should we offer a cash allowance?”
+Cash or car?
+That’s the one question CBVC Vehicle Management is asked most frequently: “Should my employees operate a company car or should we offer a car tax cash allowance?”

 Cash or Car?

-The factors that have to be considered in the calculation are:
+The factors that need to be considered in the cash or car calculation are these:

-- The P11d and C02 emmissions of the car.
+- What are the P11d and CO2 emissions of the car?

 - How much cash allowance are you prepared to offer?

-- Whether tax is paid in Scotland or the rest of the UK?
+- Where is tax paid; in Scotland or the rest of the UK?

-- Are there any capital contributions or payments for private use.
+- What capital contributions or payments, if any, are made for private use?

-- Contract start date? so the correct BIK rates can be applied over the correct tax years.
+- When does the contract start?
+This is important to ensure the correct BIK rates can be applied over the correct tax years.

 - How much will the driver pay for insurance including business use cover?

-- Business fuel reimbursement rate, AFR or AMAP?
+- Which business fuel reimbursement rate is used, AFR or AMAP?

-- What is the actual fuel consumption of the car likely to be?
+- What is the actual fuel consumption of the car (mpg) likely to be?

-It should be stressed however that by paying an allowance to an employee having their own car, does not absolve the employer of their Duty of Care for managing the vehicle.
+Note that paying an allowance to an employee using their own car does not remove the employer’s Duty of Care for managing the vehicle.

 Contact us on 01283 351200 to discuss if you would like us to work out if cash or car is better for your business.